24.8. – 31.8.2019

 Lyz Jaakola is a musician and true lifeblood of the Ojibweinian tribe.
 On the beaches of Papinniemi she will be looking for the connection to nature.
 The opening day, her theme will be children and families.
 Other days will carry other themes.
 Music and dances or traditional headwear, plays or face paintings, a genuine indigenous culture will be transferred to Karelia.

 The appreciation and expression of nature in the lifestyles of Finns and Indians, and of course in their music, is the main thread of Lyz's visit to the week.
 Evening highlights include the pow wow ritual, the finnish sauna culture, the connection of folk tunes or, for example, the song of birds.
-The similarities in the use of spirits in our cultures are best met by Lyz at the point of DJ Vilunkis hits and the sauna heat.
+Love to sauna and the similarities in the use of sauna in our cultures can be experienced with Lyz at Papinniemi with heat of saunas, DJ Vilunkis hot hits and warmth of bathing tubs.

-A unique opportunity to discover the Findian culture in the sands of Papinniemi!
+A unique opportunity to discover the Findian culture on the sands of Papinniemi!

 "Fintians" Documentary Trailer: